alexarje/sensing/book/week1.md

 - **[Musicae Scientiae](https://journals.sagepub.com/home/msx)**: The journal of the European Society for the Cognitive Sciences of Music, publishing research on music psychology, cognition, perception, and interdisciplinary studies.
 </details>

+Given its interdisciplinary nature, researchers are typically working in either musicology or psychology departments, which also often "skews" the research in one or the other direction.
+Researchers more on the musicology side tend to be more focused on real-world musical experiences, what is often termed "ecological validity" and using (more) qualitative methods.
+Researchers more on the psychology side typically work more on controlled experiments and using quantitative methods.

+While many researchers in music psychology may often feel "alone" in their respective departments, there are a few larger and specialized departments or research centers that focus on music psychology specifically.
+In these institutions, one can often see the width of the field, covering many different theoretical and methodological perspectives.

 ## Fundamentals of Music Technology

 Technology in music involves the use of tools and systems to create, analyze, and manipulate sound.
 Key areas include: